Alghero: Main sights

 The many historical dominances that occurred in Alghero have created a rich variety of monuments, buildings and sights.
-Back from the Neolithic period from which many settlements remain, up to nowadays, in the last decades Alghero has become a touristic main point not only because of its coast and natural beauties but also because of a fairly well-preserved patrimony.
+Starting from the Neolithic period (from which many settlements remain), up to the current day, Alghero has become a tourist destination; this is only because of its coast and natural beauties but also because of a fairly well-preserved patrimony.

 Archeological sites

 Several archeological sites out of the urban area: the Anghelu Ruju necropolis, the Santu Pedru hill, the Villa Romana of Santa Imbenia or even the Purissima.
 Many nuraghi in some other points as Palmavera are also well preserved and open to visitors.